michaelmwangi/scraper/ReadMe.txt

 Language used: python 2.7
-Command to run the code: python main.py
+Command to run the code: python main.py <allowloops> <numberofloops>
 Command to run the tests: python scraper_test.py

 Notes: